 She decided on social work and became the first member of her family to finish college when she completed her bachelor’s degree in 2014.

 Over the years since, Dean has realized she has a calling to work with older people, and she decided to return and earn her master’s degree in social work shortly after the program began at LC.

 Dean said she knew she could earn more and provide for a family more by earning a graduate degree and one day open her own day center to care for older people.

 “I love being at LC,” she said.
 “My favorite part is the community and sense of family with the professors and classmates.”

 Dean earned her MSW degree in December 2020 from LC.

 “The purpose of the College’s MSW program from its inception has been to apply the Heart of Christ to the Hurt of Humanity,” said President Rick Brewer.
 “Indeed, Allison Dean is emblematic of the graduates of our program ably led by academic scholars and Christ-centered servants.”

-Louisiana College’s Master of Social Work program is one of the newest degrees at the school, and despite the challenges brought by COVID-19 this year, it is growing and filling a unique need in the community.
+Louisiana Christian University’s Master of Social Work program is one of the newest degrees at the school, and despite the challenges brought by COVID-19 this year, it is growing and filling a unique need in the community.